 On the downside, however, business opportunities don’t provide the buyer trademark rights, a protected territory or ongoing assistance.
 Essentially, after you buy into the business opportunity you are cut loose to succeed or fail on your own.

 What are the advantages and disadvantages of a franchise?

 Without a doubt, franchises are usually more costly and business opportunities in both the upfront fee and the ongoing royalties.
 However, in exchange the franchisee receives valuable services such as employee training, promotional benefits, trademark rights, ongoing support, additions of new products and services, annual conventions, best practices guidelines, etc. This can be a huge benefit, especially for entrepreneurs who are entering the world of small business for the very first time.

 The geographic and operational restrictions placed on franchisees can also be viewed from a value added perpective.
 Although your franchise may be limited to a certain geographic area, you will be the exclusive seller of your goods and services within that area – a guarantee that business opportunities cannot offer.
 Likewise, the operational standards requried by many franchises provide the franchise owner with a proven and established system of quality control.
 With a franchise, the work has already been done for you.

 Since a business opportunity is more expensive for the company to establish nationally because of individual state registrations, the buyer should view this as proof positive that the business seller has no intentions to give ongoing support and communications.
 On the other hand, a franchisor has taken the time and established a system specifically with a nod towards a long-term commitment with you.

 The type of assistance and ongoing support you crave should be a good indicator as to which type of system would be best for you.
-Whether you choose a business opportunity or a franchise, Shelton&Power can assist you in evaluating the legal documents and disclosure requirements required by the FTC.
+Whether you choose a business opportunity or a franchise, Shelton Law & Associates can assist you in evaluating the legal documents and disclosure requirements required by the FTC.